corrode/corrode.github.io/content/blog/async/index.md

 ## Common Prejudice Against Threads

-Asynchrous programming is often seen as the solution to improving performance and scalability of I/O-bound workloads.
+Asynchronous programming is often seen as the solution to improving performance and scalability of I/O-bound workloads.

 In a [recent benchmark](https://vorner.github.io/async-bench.html), traditional